 Rohit Das, M.D.

-Rohit Das, M.D., is an Associate Professor of Neurology and Neurotherapeutics at UT Southwestern Medical Center.
+Rohit Das, M.D., is an Associate Professor of Neurology at UT Southwestern Medical Center.
 He specializes in diagnosing and treating epilepsy and all types of seizures, as well as performing surgical evaluations for epilepsy patients.
 He is trained in both adult and pediatric epilepsy but focuses on treating adults in his current practice.

 Dr. Das earned his medical degree at Bangalore Medical College.
 He completed an internship in psychiatry at the University of Missouri and a master’s degree in public health at the University of Texas School of Public Health in Houston.
 He then performed an internship in internal medicine at the University of Pennsylvania Medical Center/McKeesport Hospital.

 After his second internship, Dr. Das completed his residency in neurology at Boston University School of Medicine and then received advanced training in neurophysiology and pediatric epilepsy through fellowships at Brigham and Women’s Hospital and Boston Children’s Hospital, respectively.

 His research interests include patient safety and health care quality issues, as well as effective use of electronic medical records.
 He is currently involved in several quality initiatives with the Department of Veteran Affairs, examining whether physicians can use electronic medical records to make patients safer.

 At UT Southwestern, Dr. Das also examines epilepsy patients’ quality of life and how research treatments are being translated into clinical practice for these patients.